bobanthony/learn-shell/README.md

-# learn-shell
-learning shell scripting automation we will learn shell script topics
+automation of shell scripting will going to learn